PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Late affine/optional elementwise fan-out characterization checkpoint

+The refreshed inventory contains 38 unconsumed lowerer results.
+The selected boundary starts with unconditional `_late_affine_concat_results` and continues with `_late_concat_elementwise_fanout_stats`, the sole statement in the immediately following `optimize_layout_transpose_chains` guard.
+The affine owner receives `shared_model_ir_pass_context`; the fan-out lowerer wrapper receives `model_ir`, which is that exact context's model.

+The characterization freezes the two-slot affine result: the first mapping contains four Conv-affine counters and the second tuple contains the four existing Concat/layout mappings.
+It also freezes the optional fan-out's one-counter mapping, enabled-path order, disabled-path non-execution, context and model identity, zero-keyword policy, observation-only results, and the public fan-out owner behind the retained compatibility wrapper.

+Recorded `cleanup.late.ndhwc_cost_volume` remains the direct predecessor.
+The independent `_late_final_shape_boundary_results` assignment remains the direct successor after the optional guard and stays outside the proposed owner.
+No public API, artifact, graph mutation, dependency, or TensorFlow boundary has changed.

+Production is unchanged pending `passes/late_affine_optional_fanout_orchestration.py` and `run_late_affine_optional_fanout_cleanup()`.
+The owner must always call `run_late_affine_concat_cleanup(context)`, conditionally call `optimize_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains( context.model_ir)` only when `include_elementwise_fanout=True`, and return the raw affine tuple plus either the raw fan-out mapping or `None`.
+The lowerer must replace only the two selected locals with `_late_affine_optional_fanout_results`, pass the exact shared context and layout-optimization flag, remove only the now-empty guard, and keep both outer boundaries intact.

+Focused sequential validation reports `2 passed, 1 xfailed`; complete reference-based affected validation reports `424 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, both flag paths, the 38-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+Ruff and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized optional owner and lowerer replacement, convert the strict xfail to runtime true/false order, model, context, option, non-call, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected inventory reduction from 38 to 37, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.